 On echocardiography, haemangiomas typically appear hyperechoic.

 Coronary arteriography demonstrates the blood supply to the tumor, which is characterized by a vascular blush, particularly in the capillary and arteriovenous types of hemangiomas, which exhibit rapid blood flow.
 Cavernous haemangiomas have large vascular spaces with a very slow flow and, therefore, do not typically enhance at angiography 8.

 Heterogeneous appearance on unenhanced chest CT, and, in most cases, intensely enhanced at CT performed after contrast material administration.
 Foci of calcification may also be seen be seen 8.

-It is usually seen as a heterogeneous mass, with intermediate-to-high signal on T1-weighted images because of slow flow.
+It is usually seen as a heterogeneous mass, with an intermediate-to-high signal on T1-weighted images because of slow flow.
 On T2-weighted images, a diffusely high signal is seen.
 Contrast enhancement is heterogeneous, intense and prolonged except in low-flow lesions 1.

 Treatment and prognosis

-Cardiac haemangiomas can be successfully excised, and surgical resection is the treatment of choice for symptomatic lesions or when diagnosis is in question.The long-term outcome of patients with surgically treated symptomatic lesions is excellent.
+Cardiac haemangiomas can be successfully excised, and surgical resection is the treatment of choice for symptomatic lesions or when the diagnosis is in question.The long-term outcome of patients with surgically treated symptomatic lesions is excellent.
 Spontaneous regression of cardiac haemangiomas have been reported, and, therefore, surgery may not always be necessary, particularly for extensive but asymptomatic haemangiomas that would require complex and potentially hazardous excision.